tlobnow/dynamics_pipeline_v2/README.md

 We have a static environment that you can access in two ways:
 1. Download the environment file from data-tay `/Volumes/TAYLOR-LAB/Finn_v2/env_dynamics_pipeline.tar.gz` and transfer it to the cluster (you could use Filezilla, scp or rsync).
-2. I can give your `<username>` access to the file, so you can copy it directly on the cluster.
+2. I can give you access to the file, so you can copy it directly on the cluster.

 Store and unzip the file in your `~/miniconda/envs`